-Tax season is upon us.
+Tax season starts in January and ends in April, except for those who request an extension.
 By the end of January, you should have all the W-2s and other paperwork needed to file your taxes for 2022.
-Now is also a good time to educate yourself on what tax deductions and credits are available to help reduce what you owe to Uncle Sam.

 Here are 15 tax deductions and credits you should know about for 2023.

 Tax deductions and credits can change from year to year.
 It’s worth noting that most deductions may only benefit you if you itemize your deductions instead of taking the standard deduction.
 Also, most of the tax deductions and credits offered have income restrictions you must meet in order to be eligible.
 Let's take a look at a few.

 1. Charitable contribution deduction

 If you donate to charity, you can deduct the amount you give from your income.
 This not only applies to financial contributions you make to charities but also to donations you make to the local food pantry or Goodwill thrift store.
 You can also deduct mileage, parking fees, and tolls if you drive for a charitable organization.